16 August 2019

-In the first part of the course, we address the major variants of mixed-mode data collection designs, issues in mixed-mode and mixed-device questionnaire design and management of mixed-mode projects.
-In the second part, we introduce students to analysis of mixed-mode surveys focusing on methods for estimating and adjusting measurement and selection effects.
-The objective is to provide the participants with a sound background on mixed-mode and mixed-device methodology, as well as on the implications of mixing modes for questionnaire design, total survey error, logistics and data analysis.
-The format of the course is interactive, combining short lectures with activities as well as possible applications to participants' own research examples and projects.
-In addition to in-class hours, participants will work on assignments in small groups and each day of the course will start with a discussion of these assignments.
-Participants can bring in their own projects or issues associated with mixed-mode surveys.
-They can submit a short summary (max.
-2 pages) of their research to the instructors by July 14.
+In analyzing mixed-mode data it is important to distinguish between selection effects (who responds to which mode) and measurement effects (effect of mode on answer).
+We will review and practice analysis models for this.
+Our objective is to provide the participants with a sound background on mixed-mode and mixed-device methodology, as well as on the implications of mixing modes for questionnaire design, total survey error, logistics and data analysis.
+In addition to in-class hours, participants will work on assignments in small groups.
+Participants can bring in their own projects or issues associated with mixed-mode surveys to work with.
+If you want to use this opportunity, please submit a summary (max.
+2 pages) of your project to the instructors by July 14.

 Participants will find the course useful if they

-- are considering doing mixed-mode research in the future and would like to find out whether this would be a suitable approach;
+- are considering doing mixed-mode surveys in the future and would like to find out whether this would be a suitable approach;

-- are planning to use mixed-mode in their research and would like some input on how to do this;
+- are planning to use mixed-mode in their research and would like input on design and data collection;

-- have used mixed-mode in their research and would like some feedback;
+- have used mixed-mode in their research and would like feedback;

-- have concerns with mixed-device surveys, e.g. the fact that respondents to web surveys can complete their surveys on different devices (desktop, tablet, mobile phone);
+- want to know more about the design and consequences of mixed-device surveys, e.g. the fact that respondents to web surveys can complete their surveys on different devices (desktop, tablet, mobile phone);

-- participants should have basic knowledge about survey methodology and statistics (e.g. analysis of variance and regression analyses);
+- basic knowledge about survey methodology and statistics;

-- basic knowledge of survey methodology could be gained in the course “Introduction to Survey Design”.
+- basic knowledge of survey methodology could be gained in the course 01 “Introduction to Survey Design”;

 By the end of the course participants will

-- be familiar with the current discussion surrounding mixed-mode/device surveys;
+- be familiar with the current scientific discussion on mixed-mode and mixed-device surveys;

 - have gained an overview of different mixed-mode designs and strategies for mixing;

-- know the advantages and disadvantages of different modes;
+- know the advantages and disadvantages of different modes and mixes;

-- be able to select suitable design elements for their own research;
+- be able to design mixed-mode surveys for their own research;

 - Certificate of attendance issued upon completion.